-"...This war (is) the culmination of a long struggle of European, American and Asiatic imperialism for advantage and dominance in the Far East - an imperialist struggle which we opposed and continue to oppose...
+"...This war (is) the culmination of a long struggle of European, American and Asiatic imperialism for advontage and dominance in the Ear East - on imperialist struggle which we opposed and continue to oppose...

-"...The fight to preserve and extend the procedures and institutions of democracy in the very midst of "war: the fight for civil liberties, ... rights of labor ... racial tolerance ... living standards ... demoeratic socialism.
-These, with the struggle for anti-imperialist war aims fand anti-imperialist. democratic process... are the main issues ...."
+"...The fight to preserve and extend the procedures and institutions of democracy in the very midst of war: the fight for civil liberties, ...rights of labor ... racial tolerance...living standards ... democratic socialism.
+These, with the siruggle for anti-imperialist war aims and anti-imperialist. democratic place ... are the main issues ..."

 This statement was ratified by the National Executive Committee (Call, Jan.
-3, 1942), which also issued a supplementary statement of elaboration along the above lines.
-So rotten is the S. P.'s stand that two members of its National Committee, Lillian Symes and Travers Clement, Call editor, accused the majority of being for the war and lacking the courage to say so.
+3, 1942), which also issued a supplementary statement of elabcration along the above lines.
+So rotten is the S. P.'s stand that we members of its National Committee, Lillian Symes and Travers Clement, Call editor, accused the majority of being for the war and lacking the courage to say so.

 The war is here and we have now to fight to save "democracy", say the socialists (the capitalist institutional forms of democracy, of course).
-True, the impenalists are warring for "advantage and dominance in the Far East", but lets try to prevan on them to establish an anti-imperialist peace!
-Ask the tiger to stop easing meat.
+True, the imperialists are warring for "advantage and dominance in the Far East", but lets try to prevail on them to establish an anti-imperialist peace!
+Ask the tiger to stop eating meat.
 Ask the boss to run his plant without profit.

 To conduct a working class struggle against the war - unthinkable.
-To support the Latin American, Philippine, Matayan, East Indian, Chinese, Indian masses in their struggle for freedom and liberation from all imperialisms - yes, tomorrow, after the war, but not now.
-Call on the imperialists to grant this libe attion, but don't do anything yourself.
+To support the Latin American, Philippine, Malayan, East Indian, Chinese, Indian masses in their struggle for freedom and liberation from all imperialisms - yes, tomorrow, after the war, but not now.
+Call on the imperialists to grant this liberation, but don't do anything yourself.

-A difference exists between Thomas and the National Executive Committee, but it is $\sigma = 10 - 10$ difference in words.
+A difference exists between Thomas and the National Executive Committee, but it is a difference in words.
 In action both will play along behind the war plans and the war drive - a "loyal opposition" to capitalism.

-THE CANNON TROTSKYITES
+THE CANNON TROTSKYJTES